Continental Unveils Smartphone Integration for all Vehicle Classes

 Regensburg, September 29, 2014.
 Today, smartphones are almost everywhere.
 Once people got used to all the features smartphones have to offer, they will never want to be without one again.
 And the same goes for the time behind a steering wheel.
 For this reason – and despite the many bans in place – you will often see people using their smartphones while driving.
 Safety stipulates that drivers use the vehicle's onboard controls to make calls, read text messages, search the Internet, or update social media sites.
 Continental, the international automotive supplier, has responded to drivers’ communication requirements.
 The multifunctional smartphone terminal (MFST) offers vehicle manufacturers all over the world the foundation for car drivers to use the smartphone functions easily, conveniently and safely in their vehicle.

 Andreas Wolf, head of the Body & Security business unit, explains how the new terminal works: “The multifunctional smartphone terminal puts an end to tangled phone cables once and for all.
 All the driver has to do is place the smartphone in the box in the cockpit.
 He or she can then use the car's controls to access all the relevant features during the journey.
 At the same time, the phone is charged wirelessly.”
-The new terminal is to go into production in 2015.

 The multifunctional smartphone terminal combines wireless charging of the smartphone battery, wireless antenna coupling, and near field communications (NFC).
 One key innovation is that these three features do not require a cable connecting the phone to the vehicle.
 Moreover, the modular design allows vehicle manufacturers to decide which features they want to offer in their models.